angezid/advanced-mark.js/doc/doc_v3/options.md

 ```

 ### `staticRanges` option
-When using a `Range` objects one serious problem was discovered: after the library runs using Highlight API, there is a huge performance degradation (a hundred times) if the next run wraps matches in HTML elements.
+When using `Range` objects one serious problem was discovered: after the library runs using a Highlight API, there is a huge performance degradation if the next run wraps matches in HTML elements.
-The library splits text nodes before wrapping matches in HTML elements and this is forced the browser to re-calculate layout and re-render highlights.
+The library splits text nodes when wrapping matches in HTML elements and this is forced the browser to re-calculate layout and re-render highlights.

-This performance problem is solved by using `StaticRange` objects, but it can raise another problem - a `StaticRange` does not keep the same content on document changes.
+This performance problem is solved by using `StaticRange` objects, but it may raise another problem - a `StaticRange` does not keep the same content on document changes.

-So, use only the Highlight API, or if there is a need to wrap some matches in HTML elements, wrap them first and then switch to using the Highlight API.
+So, be aware of possible performance issue, when setting option `staticRanges: false`.

 ### `rangeAcrossElements` option
 This option allows creating a single range for matches located across elements when using the Highlight API with `acrossElements` (`markRanges()` API does not require this) option.
-**Note** that `filter` callback's first parameter is an array of text node(s) containing a match instead of a text node.
+**Note** that the `filter` callback's first parameter is an array of text node(s) containing a match instead of a text node.

 When it is set to `false`, the number of `StaticRange/Range` objects is equal to the number of marked elements (the library creates a `StaticRange/Range` object instead of creating an element).
 It can be useful for compatibility: the only difference is `each` callback's first parameter - a `StaticRange/Range` object instead of an HTML element.

 ``` js